fangq/mcx/README.txt

 the start, end and step (in seconds).
 In the above case, the simulation specify a window of [0 1] ns, with 0.1 ns resolution.
 That means the total time gates is 10.
-Based on the memory requirement in Section II, if one want to simulate all 10 time gates in a single call, you have to make sure the video memory is sufficient, in this case, the needed memory is 60*60*60*10*5=10M, which is quite small.
+Based on the memory requirement in Section II, if one wants to simulate all 10 time gates in a single call, you have to make sure the video memory is sufficient, in this case, the needed memory is 60*60*60*10*5=10M, which is quite small.